 The facts remain that any death is too many and this race is unnecessary and unjust to animals.
 Just because there is a “tradition” does not mean it should be followed.

 Why doesn’t Mr. Derr just come out and say that dog’s lives are expendable for our entertainment and tradition because that is how I interpreted his post and his protests cannot alter that reality.
-Please write to me and tell me how you feel!
+Please comment below and tell me how you feel.